 You can also set whether the JumpTM clients are active or passive, and determine the system statistics they send back to the Bomgar Appliance.

-Not only can the remote systems your supporting be located anywhere, the support technicians can be, too.
+Not only can the remote systems you're supporting be located anywhere, the support technicians can be, too.

 A technician can control remote desktops, servers and even other mobile devices with a toolkit similar to the desktop version of the Bomgar representative console.